MicrosoftDocs/quantum-docs/articles/how-to-run-notebooks-workspace.md

 To use a notebook sample from the gallery, follow these steps.

-1. Click your Azure Quantum workspace in the [Azure portal](https://portal.azure.com).
+1. Select your Azure Quantum workspace in the [Azure portal](https://portal.azure.com).
-1. Click **Jupyter Notebooks**.
+1. Select **Jupyter Notebooks**.
-1. Click **Notebook Gallery**.
+1. Select **Notebook Gallery**.
-1. Select the sample you want to use, and click **Copy to My Notebooks**.
+1. Select the sample you want to use, and select **Copy to My Notebooks**.

     :::image type="content" source="media/how-to-run-notebooks-workspace/notebook-gallery.png" alt-text="Notebook gallery in Azure Quantum.":::

-You will now see the sample notebook under **My Notebooks** and you can run or edit the notebook.
+The sample notebook is under **My Notebooks** and you can run or edit the notebook.

 ## Isolation

 Jupyter notebooks in an Azure Quantum workspace are isolated from other users' notebooks.

-- Your compute is hosted by Azure Quantum with hypervisor-level isolation from other user's compute.
+- Compute is hosted by Azure Quantum with hypervisor-level isolation from other user's compute.
-- Your notebooks are stored in your linked storage account in your subscription.
+- Notebooks are stored in your linked storage account in your subscription.
-- Your compute is scoped to you and a specific workspace.
+- Compute is scoped to you and a specific workspace.
 If you visit another workspace, you will get a different compute instance.
 If another user visits the same workspace, they will get a different compute instance from you.
-- Your notebooks are scoped to a workspace, so if visiting another workspace, the same notebooks will not appear under My Notebooks.
+- Notebooks are scoped to a workspace, so if visiting another workspace, the same notebooks will not appear under My Notebooks.
-- Your notebooks are also currently scoped to you, meaning if another user visits the same workspace, they will not see your notebooks.
+- Notebooks are also currently scoped to you, meaning if another user visits the same workspace, they will not see your notebooks.

 ## Limitations

 The following are limitations with Jupyter notebooks in an Azure Quantum workspace.

-- Since it is free compute, your compute instance will live up to a max of 12 hours (after that time, your compute will be deleted/recreated, and you will need to re-install any custom packages).
+- Since it is free compute, your compute instance will live up to a max of 12 hours (after that time, your compute will be deleted/recreated, and you will need to reinstall any custom packages).
     - Azure Quantum may need to delete your compute to apply security patches or roll out emergency changes.
 When possible, it will not interrupt your workflow.
 - Notebooks compute has pre-allocated 2 vCPU and 4 GB of memory.
-This may change in the future.
 - Idle kernels are terminated after 30 minutes.
-After that time, you will need to re-run the cells.
+After that time, you will need to rerun the cells.
-- The location of your storage account and workspace will impact the performance of Jypter notebooks in an Azure Quantum workspace.
+- The location of your storage account and workspace will affect the performance of Jypter notebooks in an Azure Quantum workspace.
 When possible, try to create the storage account and workspace in a region close to where you will be using your notebooks.

 ## Next steps